Jack Daniel's

-Jack Daniel's is a brand of Tennessee whiskey produced at Jack Daniel Distillery in Lynchburg, Tennessee, which has been owned by the Brown–Forman Corporation since 1956.
+Jack Daniel's is a brand of Tennessee whiskey produced at Jack Daniel Distillery in Lynchburg, Tennessee, which has been owned by Brown-Forman since 1956.

 Packaged in square bottles, Jack Daniel's "Black Label" Tennessee whiskey sold 12.9 million nine-liter cases in 2017.
 Other brand variations, such as Tennessee Honey, Tennessee Apple, Gentleman Jack, Tennessee Fire, and ready to drink (RTD) products brought the total to more than 16.1 million equivalent adjusted cases for the entire Jack Daniel's family of brands.

 Early life of Jasper Daniel

 The Jack Daniel's brand's official website suggests that its founder, Jasper Newton "Jack" Daniel, was born in 1850 (his tombstone bears that date), but says his exact birth date is unknown.
 The company website says it is customary to celebrate his birthday in September.
 According to the Tennessee state library website in 2013, records list his birth date as September 5, 1846.
 It maintains that the 1850 birth date would be impossible given his mother's death was in 1847.
 However, in the 2004 biography Blood & Whiskey: The Life and Times of Jack Daniel, author Peter Krass said his investigation showed that Daniel was born in January 1849, based on Jack's sister's diary, census records, and the date of death of Jack's mother, which was apparently, according to Krass's sources, not in 1847.

 Jack was the youngest of 10 children born to his mother, Lucinda (Cook) Daniel, and father Calaway Daniel.
 After Lucinda's death, his father remarried and had three more children.
 Calaway Daniel's father, Joseph "Job" Daniel, had emigrated from Wales to the United States with his Scottish wife, the former Elizabeth Calaway.
 Jack Daniel's ancestry included English, and Scots-Irish as well.

 Jack did not get along with his stepmother.
 After Daniel's father died in the Civil War, the boy was legally adopted by a family friend named Felix Waggoner, but was soon taken in by another local farmer named Dan Call.